DivanDesign/EvolutionCMS.snippets.ddSendFeedback/README.md

 #### Senders

 * `senders`
-	* Desctription: Senders and their params.
+	* Description: Senders and their params.
 You can use several senders at the same time.
 	* Valid values:
 		* `stringJsonObject` — as [JSON](https://en.wikipedia.org/wiki/JSON)
 		* `stringHjsonObject` — as [HJSON](https://hjson.github.io/)